Top 8 Collaboration Tools for a Startup to Boost Productivity

 Source

-Slack is an email alternative allowing users to directly tag other users who need to be part of conversations.
+Slack is an email alternative that lets users tag other users to include them in conversations.

 With Slack, there are no open or click rates.
 Your team members can see what needs to be addressed in one place and attend to it without worrying about sifting through a list of unopened emails.

-Also, no matter the file's data size, you can share them via Slack with your teammates.
+Also, no matter the file's data size, you can share it via Slack with your teammates.

 8. Product Hunt